mvc1009/hackingnotes/_docs/active-directory/forest-persistence.md

 The new domain controller is registered by modifying the configuration container, SPNs of an exisiting computer object and couple of RPC services.

-Due to the attributes are changed from a domain dontroller, there are no directory change logs on the actual DC for the target object.
+Due to the attributes are changed from a domain dontroller, **there are no change logs on the actual DC for the target object**.

 By default, domain administrative privileges are required to use DCShadow.